st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 12. Delete file desdata.stamp in folder /release/src/router/nettle (as it crashes building process!)

+13. Due to change of gcc from version 9.4 to 10.1 on host-OS Artix/Arch linux the file /release/src/router/config/Makefile has to be patched (patched supplied in this repo).

-Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-7.) and applying needed patches of source code (step 8.-10.).
+Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-7.) and applying needed patches of source code (step 8.-10./13.).
 This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)

 Applying these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.